LukasBanana/ForkENGINE/README.md

 The pre-build binaries require the [VisualC++ 2015 redistributables](https://www.microsoft.com/en-us/download/details.aspx?id=48145) to be installed.

-Set the working directory of the editor ("ForkEd" project) to "editor/" or copy this folder to another location on your system.
+Set the working directory of the editor ("ForkEd" project) to "editor/", or copy this folder to another location on your system.
+Press F3 in the editor to show/hide the console.

 For all the tests, the working directory is the respective folder of the test, e.g. for the RayTracing test it's "tests/RayTracing/".